Nungwi : The whitest sand beach of Zanzibar

 Zanzibar is a pretty big island, Almost as big as Mauritius (which is an independent country).
 There are hundreds of beaches in Zanzibar.
 The entire coastline is dotted with beaches, some of them are famous, some are absolutely must visit while many are secluded and abandoned.
 Since we drove all the island, we stopped anywhere that our hearts felt like.
 Sometimes that beach turned out to be a hidden gem, while at others it was so much infiltrated with locals that we had to rush back back to our car.

 During our 7 days stay on this heavenly island, we stayed in 3 resorts, in totally different parts of Zanzibar, for a novel experience.
-We scheduled our second stay in Nungwi, one of the most happening beach of Zanzibar.
+We scheduled our second stay in Nungwi, one of the most happening beaches of Zanzibar.
 Properties were really expensive here, so instead of booking a beach resort, we booked a nice hotel with a pool (my non negotiable) that was few hundred meters away from the beach.
 Since we had the car, reaching the beach should not have been an issue.

 We were surprised on our first visit to the Nungwi beach.
 Firstly, the entire Nungwi village was bustling with locals and tourists alike, something that was elusive in our previous stay in Jambiani.
 And when we reached the beach, we were astonished.
 The water was absolutely turquoise, the sand was pristine white and there were innumerable restaurants that looked incredibly fancy!